Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Iterated Fourier

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the expansion of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$ $(k\in\mathbb{N})$, based on the generalized iterated Fourier series.
-The case of Fourier--Legendre series and the case of trigonotemric Fourier series are considered in details.
-The obtained expansion provides a possibility to represent the iterated Stratonovich sto\-chas\-tic integral in the form of iterated series of products of standard Gaussian random variables.
-Convergence in the mean of degree $2n$ $(n\in \mathbb{N})$ of the expansion is proven.
-The results of the article can be applied to numerical solution of Ito stochastic differential equations.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the expansion of iterated Stratonovich stochastic integrals of arbitrary multiplicity $k$ $(k\in\mathbb{N})$ based on iterated trigonometric Fourier series converging pointwise.
+The case of iterated Fourier--Legendre series is considered in details for $k=2$.
+The obtained expansions provide a possibility to represent the iterated Stratonovich sto\-chas\-tic integral in the form of iterated series of products of standard Gaussian random variables.
+Convergence in the mean of degree $2n$ $(n\in \mathbb{N})$ of the expansions is proved.
+Some recent results on the expansion of iterated Stratonovich stochastic integrals of multiplicities 3 to 6 are given.
+The results of the article can be applied to the numerical solution of Ito stochastic differential equations.

 \end{quote} }